 - Antistreptolysin O (ASO) titer

 |Vincent angina|| |

 |Pharyngeal syphilis|| |

 The differential diagnoses listed here are not exhaustive.

-Acute tonsillitis is usually self-limiting (symptoms usually resolve within 3–4 days without treatment).
-However, antibiotic therapy is indicated for bacterial infections.
+Acute tonsillitis is typically self-limiting (symptoms usually resolve within 3–4 days without treatment).
+However, antibiotics are indicated for bacterial infections.

 - Symptom relief: rest, sufficient fluid intake, analgesics, salt-water gargles

-- Antibiotic treatment if infection with group A Streptococcus has been confirmed
+Antibiotics if infection with GAS has been confirmed

 Subtotal tonsillectomy: tonsils are partially removed, while the capsule remains